-This provision would only effect experienced teachers who are on probationary contracts as of the original DOI plan effective date and those hired after the original DOI plan effective date.
-(April 10, 2017)
+This provision would only effect experienced teachers who are on probationary contracts as of the plan effective date and those hired after the plan effective date.
+It does not affect any current HSISD employees (as of 4/10/2017).

 Class Size & Notice of Class Size (TEC 25.112 &25.113)